wimvelzeboer/sflib-case-team/README.md

 - Clone this repo
 - Copy the build.properties.template file into build.properties file and add your salesforce username and password.
 - Do `ant deploy` to get the classes in your dev org.

+After installation:
+- Login to Salesforce
+- Goto a detailpage of a case
+- Under setup (The cog in the upper right corner), select 'Edit Page'
+- Select the component, from the custom components at the bottom in the left hand side